AlexOuyang/GalaticDragonGame/README.md

 ## Compile and Run:

-Configure and run on xcode: edit scheme -> Options -> check 'Use custome working directory' and point to the directory containing all the source code.
+To configure and run on xcode: edit scheme -> Options -> check 'Use custome working directory' and point to the directory containing all the source code.
 Then the project should run without any problems.